Timely updates and answers to common questions from the SAEO team.

 Yes!
 If you have been approved for accommodations, that has not changed.
-Accommodations you used in your in-person classes might look different or, in some cases, not be necessary now.
+Accommodations you used in your in-person classes might look different or, in some cases, not be necessary for an online course.
 In many cases, they will work the same as they always have.
-The best thing you can do at this time is to contact your instructors and ask the question, "How will my accommodations work in your class, moving forward?"
+The best thing you can do at this time is to request a copy of your accommodation letter, send it to your instructors, and ask, "How will my accommodations work in your class?"
 As always, SAEO is here to help make these arrangements.

-Your instructors are in the process of redesigning their courses, as we speak.
-I encourage you to contact them immediately to share any concerns or ask any questions.
+As you know, during the 2021/2022 academic year, VCU will be offering many of its courses in an online, blended, or hybrid format.
+Your instructors are doing all they can to ensure that this will be as positive, rich, and accessible an experience as possible.
+If you have concerns about accessibility in an online environment, I encourage you to contact your instructors immediately to share those concerns or ask any questions.
 The sooner they hear from you, the better able to address your concerns they will be.
-You can also contact SAEO with any questions or concerns.
+You can also contact your case manager or the SAEO office (email@example.com) with any questions or concerns.

 First of all, congratulations and welcome to the VCU family!
 We are looking forward to working together.
 The intake process has not changed and you can learn more about it on our Registration page.
 We will begin reviewing intake materials for students entering in the fall sometime in mid-May.
 In the meantime, you can contact us at firstname.lastname@example.org or (804) 828-2253 to speak with a member of our team.